gsagnol/picos/doc/optdes.rst

 ==============================

-In the exact version of A-optimality, a number :math:`N \in \mathbb{N}` of experiments is given, and the goal is to find the optimal number of times :math:`n_i \in \mathbb{N}` that the experiment #i should be performed, with :math:`\sum_i n_i =N`.
+In the exact version of A-optimality, a number :math:`N \in \mathbb{N}` of trials is given, and the goal is to find the optimal number of times :math:`n_i \in \mathbb{N}` that a trial on design point #i should be performed, with :math:`\sum_i n_i =N`.

 The SOCP formulation of A-optimality for constrained designs